Notable People

 That shift in emphasis is one reason he became so influential to liberal and progressive audiences.
 He offered a way to talk about economic life without pretending that economics is morally neutral.

-He is a translator, not just a theorist
+He is a translator as well as a theorist

 The films matter here.
 So do the explainer videos.
 So does the classroom persona that continues to shape how people encounter him, even after formal retirement from Berkeley teaching.